Timothy Shahan Lab

 Theory of Resurgence

 My lab was the first to develop a formal quantitative theory of resurgence.
 Resurgence is typically defined as an increase (i.e., relapse) of a previously extinguished target behavior when a more recently reinforced alternative behavior is later extinguished.
 Our original theory of resurgence was an extension of Behavioral Momentum theory.
 We and others have noted a number of shortcomings of this theory.
-As a result we have developed a novel choice-based quantitative theory of resurgence.
+As a result, we have developed a novel choice-based quantitative theory of resurgence (i.e., Resurgence as Choice).
 Much current research in my lab is directed at testing the predictions and implications of this new theory.

 Translational Research

-In recent years my laboratory has been involved making use of basic quantitative theories of behavior to aid in the development of improved Applied Behavior Analysis treatments for problem behavior of children with developmental disabilities .
-We have conducted basic research with animals to develop and evaluate potential novel treatments involving differential reinforcement of alternative behavior and resurgence following such treatments.
-We have also collaborated with applied behavior analysts to test the predictions of quantitative theories directly in clinical settings.
-Current translational research in the lab seeks to evaluate the potential utility of our novel quantitative theory of resurgence for applied settings.
+For nearly 20 years, we have been involved in making use of basic quantitative theories of behavior to aid in the development of improved Applied Behavior Analysis treatments for problem behavior of children with developmental disabilities.
+We conduct basic research with animals to develop and evaluate potential novel treatments involving differential reinforcement of alternative behavior.
+We also collaborate directly with applied behavior analysts to test the predictions of quantitative theories directly in clinical settings.
+Current NIH-funded translational grants in the lab evaluate the potential utility of our quantitative theories of resurgence and the extinction burst for improving treatment in applied settings.

 Involvement